Top 7 Chart Patterns in Trading Every Trader Needs to Know

-- Logic: There was a relatively strong horizontal upper resistance line that was holding the price from going higher.
-Each time price hits the resistance line, it drops.
+- Logic: A relatively strong horizontal upper resistance line was holding the price from going higher.
+Each time the price hits the resistance line, it drops.
 However, each time it drops, the fall weakens.
 Thus, it starts making higher lows.
-From a smart money psychology point of view, this seems to suggest that there was a large sell order placed at a fixed price (where the horizontal upper resistance line is located).
-Each time the buyers push the price to that level, the price is rejected from the resistance line and drops as part of the order got triggered.
-This process continues for a while until the entire order was cleared from the resistance line and once there weren’t any more sellers, the price was pushed higher by strong buyers
+From a smart money psychology point of view, this seems to suggest a large sell order placed at a fixed price (where the horizontal upper resistance line is located).
+Each time the buyers push the price to that level, the price is rejected from the resistance line and drops as part of the order gets triggered.
+This process continued for a while until the entire order was cleared from the resistance line, and once there weren’t any more sellers, the price was pushed higher by strong buyers.

 - Volume behavior: The volume declines throughout the triangle formation

 - Entry: In a bull trend, buy on break-out above an Ascending Triangle

 - Breakout Confirmation: The confirmation for this pattern is a strong candle close above the highs on above-average volume.